 As a business, you pay your insurance premiums for a reason.
 You write your contracts with other businesses carefully to further limit your exposure to liability.
 All too often, when a serious accident, fall, explosion, fire, death, or other catastrophe happens, the insurance company you expect to pay your damages, provide your defense, or follow through on another promised benefit denies coverage.
 We can help.

-The lawyers at Hendershot, Cannon, Martin & Hisey, have more than 200 years of combined experience representing Texas businesses in a wide variety of matters, including insurance litigation disputes.
+The lawyers at Hendershot, Cannon, Martin & Hisey, have more than 200 years of combined experience representing businesses in Houston and Texas in a wide variety of matters, including insurance litigation disputes.
 If your insurer has refused to pay you a benefit or provide defense coverage, we have the knowledge and experience to help you.

 We aggressively protect our clients' rights and financial interests in all types of business insurance matters.
 The lawyers of Hendershot, Cannon, Martin & Hisey have successfully represented clients when insurance carriers failed to pay, alleging pollution exclusion, the Texas Anti-Indemnity Statute, coverage periods, multiple events requiring multiple deductibles, gross negligence, or willful misconduct.